 Turners Automotive Group share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Turners Automotive Group 's is 1.1515.
-This would suggest that Turners Automotive Group 's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Turners Automotive Group 's is 1.0269.
+This would suggest that Turners Automotive Group 's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 Turners Automotive Group overview

 Turners Automotive Group Limited engages in the automotive retail business in New Zealand and Australia.
-It operates through five segments: Automotive Retail, Finance, Credit Management, Insurance, and Corporate & Other.
-The company buys and sells second hand cars, trucks, machinery, and commercial goods under the Turners and Buy Right Cars brand names.
-It also provides financial solutions for personal, vehicle, and small to medium business customers under the Oxford Finance brand; and underwrites and distributes a range of life and non-life consumer insurance products under the Autosure and Greenwich Life Insurance brands.
-In addition, the company offers automotive-owner protection insurance policies for the retail motor vehicle industry through various dealers under the Autosure brand; and debt collection, credit management and reporting, and terms of trade documentation services to the SME market under the EC Credit Control brand.
-Further, it is involved in trustee and auction businesses.
+It operates through: Automotive Retail, Finance, Credit Management, and Insurance segments.
+The Automotive retail segment engages in the purchasing and remarketing of motor vehicles, trucks, heavy machinery, and commercial goods.
+The Finance segment provides asset-based finance to consumers and SME's.
+The Credit Management segment provides collection services, credit management, and debt recovery services to the corporate and SME sectors.
+The Insurance segment engages in the marketing and administration of a range of life and consumer insurance products.
+Further, it is involved in trustee and auction businesses; property business; and provision of vehicle subscription services.
 The company was formerly known as Turners Limited and changed its name to Turners Automotive Group Limited in May 2017.
 Turners Automotive Group Limited was incorporated in 1984 and is based in Auckland, New Zealand.